 Removing trees without approval

-You can remove trees from your property without Council approval if the trees are located within:
+You can remove trees from your property without Council approval in certain circumstances.
+These include when:

-- It is not subject to a VPO or TPA.
+- The trees are not subject to a VPO or TPA.

 Removing dead standing trees